shamanez/Sensor_Data_Preprocess-/README.md

 # Sensor_Data_Preprocess-
-This is about how to write ardiuno readings in to  a csv in desired manner .
+This is about how to write sensor readings in to  a csv in desired manner .